VincentWeir/YARG-Fest-Edition/README.md

 > - Drums: Chart on "Rhythm" or "Rhythm Guitar".
 > - Pro Drums: Chart on "Drums".
 > - Vocals: Chart on "Keys".
+>
+> ALSO: Make sure for Pro Mode charts that " (Pro)" is at the end of the song title, otherwise when the mode is switched to Pro Mode, it will not properly display.

 ### Charting Guidelines